ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/steel-yard-tickets-give-away.markdown

 section3-content: "Fancy coming with us?
 Competition closes on Thursday 17 May at\
   \ 23:59 so complete the form below for a chance to win one of 5 pairs of weekend\
   \ tickets and you could be spending your next May Bank Holiday weekend at Steel\
-  \ Yard thanks to NME!"
+  \ Yard thanks to NME AAA!"
 entry-title: "Win one of 5 pairs of weekend tickets to Steel Yard London Weekender!"
 entry-content: "<p>Hurry up!
 Complete the form below before May 17th at 23:59 to be\
   \ in with a chance to rock out with Steel Yard in Finsbury Park next May Bank Holiday\